 Students are required to meet the prerequisite and/or corequisite requirement(s) for any course(s) in which they are enrolled.
 ACC regularly monitors student registration and if a student is found to not have met the prerequisite or corequisite (or received the appropriate override approval), they will be dropped from the appropriate course(s).

 Drop for Outstanding Balance

 When students register for a course, they incur a financial obligation to ACC.
-Students must have tuition paid in full, set-up payment plan/third-party billing or awarded financial aid by 5pm on the payment deadline.
+Students must have tuition paid in full, set-up payment plan/, have a third-party billing agreement in place, or awarded financial aid in place covering their entire balance, by 5pm on the payment deadline.
 If a student is dropped for outstanding balance, the student may only re-register in a course if there is space available, meets all registration guidelines, and it is not past the course census date (add/drop date).
 If the student is dropped for outstanding balance on the course census date, the student cannot re-register in that same section and will need to find a late-start option (if available).
-Students will not be dropped for outstanding balance if the course census date has passed

 Regardless of any of the ACC Drop policies, it is ultimately the student’s responsibility to ensure the accuracy of their schedule and add or drop courses by the appropriate deadline(s).